-- Enroll through USF in 16 units of coursework, including a 4 unit internship, 4 unit research seminar, 4 unit special topics seminar, and 4 unit elective
+- Enroll through USF in 16 units of coursework, including a 4 unit internship, 4 unit research seminar, and up to two 4 unit electives.

-- Take elective courses through the University of California’s Washington Center (UCDC Consortium), covering a range of topics including American National Politics, Political Journalism and Media, Campaign Politics, US Foreign Policy, Middle East Studies, International Law and Policy, Consumers and Public Health, Sustainability & Environment, International Relations, Washington Ethics, and more.
+- Take elective courses through the University of California’s Washington Center (UCDC Consortium) with visiting professors from University of Michigan, University of Pennsylvania, Notre Dame, and various UC campuses.
+Current elective courses offered cover a range of topics including American National Politics, Political Journalism and Media, Campaign Politics, US Foreign Policy, Middle East Studies, International Law and Policy, Consumers and Public Health, Sustainability & Environment, International Relations, Washington Ethics, and more.

 Past internship sites have included: